onedata/onedata-documentation/doc/advanced/rest/onezone/operations/check_my_ports.md

 ##### Description
 Checks if all given ports are reachable from Onezone.

-Ports is a list on form [URL:port, URL:port, ...],  for example [https://provider1.com:80, https://provider1.com:443]
+This operation has public access.

 ##### Parameters